 4306 Old Testament Law.
 Advanced studies in Genesis, Exodus, Leviticus, Number, and/or Deuteronomy.
 Specific semester topics will appear on the transcript.
-PRE: BIB 3312 or permission of instructor.
-FE
+D

 4307 Major Prophets.
 Advanced studies in Isaiah, Jeremiah, Ezekiel, and/or Daniel.
 Specific semester topics will appear on the transcript.
 D